rawilk/laravel-modules/_docs/basic_usage/custom-namespaces.md

 title: Custom Namespaces
 permalink: /docs/basic-usage/custom-namespaces/
 doc_section_id: basic-usage
+excerpt: Learn more about how laravel-modules creates namespaces for your module's resources.
 ---

 When a new module is generated it also registers new custom namespaces for `Lang`, `View`, and `Config`.